InfinityCo/shipwire-CMS-integration/README.md

 # shipwire-CMS-integration
-PHP Module for Shipwire
+PHP e-commerce module for Shipwire (http://www.shipwire.com) and its various services including inventory, order fulfillment (sales), shipping, tracking, and returns.

-For use with Drupal Commerce; customizable for various PHP-based CMS implementations.
+For use with Drupal Commerce out of the box, and Ubercart with some slight mods; customizable for various PHP-based CMS implementations in general.